clnmcgrw/hubspot-cos-uploader-node/readme.md

 # Hubspot COS Uploader for NodeJS

+#### Important Notes for V2

+Hubspot's COS CMS has changed a lot...it is no longer ideal to serve css & js from the "design manager" (the hubl function `get_public_template_url('path/to/asset')` is being deprecated, or at least they warn against using it).

+So, v2 of this tool has been adapted to place css/js files in the "file manager", and print the cdn url in the console.

+---

+### Project Info

-This project was inspired by Hubspot's original COS Uploader tool built on Python.
+This project was inspired by Hubspot's original COS Uploader Python tool.
 It contains a few improvements, including the ability to synchronize with remote templates and more closely ensure that newer work doesn't get overwritten.
 However, it does currently require you to [genrate a "hapikey"](https://knowledge.hubspot.com/articles/kcs_article/integrations/how-do-i-get-my-hubspot-api-key) rather than putting you throught the OAuth2 flow.

 Just like Hubspot's original cos uploader, each template or asset file needs metadata inside a comment: